little-futures/little-futures.github.io/_posts/2019-09-11-business-time.md

 ![](https://buttondown.s3.us-west-2.amazonaws.com/images/fdb4e00e-54ad-4064-a90a-881e2aca3d8b.png)

 <div class="caption"><a href="https://www.loc.gov/item/2017741282/">Watch repairman, Waco, Texas - 1939</a></div>

-Hi.
-Welcome to  Little Futures.
-This is an experiment from Brian and Tom to curate, collect and shine a light on near-term futures, what we call “**arm’s length futures**.”
-We’ve both worked in business, strategy, startups, creative and consulting and are interested in exploring the notion of change, org design, research and strategy in a modern, networked corporation.

-Each week we’ll collect some things around a theme we're interested in.
-This week, business time...

-# Business Time

 *"The thick ticking of the tin clock stopped" - Bernard Malamud*